ojano1/MindMap-OS/03 SaveBox/Templates/Starter Template.md

 (Example ideas: Fitness, Finances, Family, Learning, Creativity.)

 ---
+## Step 2– Click Your Area Links
+Create your Area notes by clicking the link, and continue your work from there.

 ### Keep in mind
 - Start with one Area.
-- Follow the full chain once — Area → Goal → Project → Task.
+- Complete the full chain once — Area → Wish → Goal → Project → Task.
 - After that, add and link freely.
 You’ll know how it fits.

 ---